 - Queso anejo – or use feta if you can’t find this

+You can make roasted frozen vegetables in oven this way but I highly suggest you use fresh for this so they get nice and crispy on the edges.
 If you love this creamy salsa verde brussel sprouts and cauliflower recipe you’ll love these other easy recipes:

 - Instant Pot brussel sprouts come out steamed to perfection